Macrometacorp/docs/docs/search/queries/search-functions.md

 - **high** (number\|string): maximum value of the desired range
 - **includeLow** (bool): whether the minimum value shall be included in the range (left-closed interval) or not (left-open interval)
 - **includeHigh** (bool): whether the maximum value shall be included in the range (right-closed interval) or not (right-open interval)
-- returns nothing: the function can only be called in a [SEARCH operation](index.md) and throws an error otherwise
+- returns nothing: the function can only be called in a [SEARCH operation](search-queries.md) and throws an error otherwise

 If _low_ and _high_ are the same, but _includeLow_ and/or _includeHigh_ is set to `false`, then nothing will match.
 If _low_ is greater than _high_ nothing will match either.

-To match documents with the attribute `value >= 3` and `value <= 5` using the default `"identity"` Analyzer you would write the following query:
+To match documents with the attribute `value >= 3` and `value <= 5` using the default `"identity"` analyzer you would write the following query:

 ```js
 FOR doc IN viewName